Virtual Event Sponsorship Terms and Conditions from Emailexpert UK LTD

 (b) in perpetuity to promote and exploit the Event in any media whether now known or yet to be invented (including on a website or mobile-device application) .

-3.1 This agreement shall take effect on and from the Start Date and shall continue for a period expiring 2 (two) calendar months after the Event.
+3.1 This agreement shall take effect on and from the Start Date and shall continue for a period expiring 2 (six) calendar months after the Event.

 4.1 In consideration of the Sponsorship Rights granted to the Sponsor, the Sponsor shall pay the Organiser (or the Organiser’s designated agent, as the case may be) the Sponsorship Fee, payable in the instalments and on the dates set out in the Order Form.